-The digestive system goes from the mouth to the anus, and Crohn's disease can affect any part of it, including the mouth, esophagus (the tube connecting the mouth and stomach), stomach, and rectum, as well as both the small intestine and large intestine.
+The digestive system goes from the mouth to the anus, and Crohn's disease can affect any part of it, including the esophagus (the tube connecting the mouth and stomach), stomach and rectum, as well as both the small and large intestines.
 Crohn's disease most frequently occurs at the end of the small intestine and the beginning of the large intestine.

-Children and young adults are most commonly diagnosed with Crohn's disease between the ages of 15 and 25; however, it can occur at any age.
+Children and young adults are most commonly diagnosed with Crohn's disease between the ages of 15 and 25 but, it can occur at any age.

 Medical treatment aims to control the inflammatory progress of the disease, while minimizing any potential side effects caused by medications.
 Goals are to allow normal physical development and to provide as near a normal lifestyle as possible for the patient.